Speed of light

+The speed at which light propagates through transparent materials, such as glass or air, is less than c; similarly, the speed of electromagnetic waves around wire cables (the speed of electricity) is slower than c.
+The ratio between c and the speed v at which light travels in a material is called the refractive index n of the material (n = c/v).
+For example, for visible light, the refractive index of glass is typically around 1.5, meaning that light in glass travels at c/1.5 ≈ 200000 km/s; the refractive index of air for visible light is about 1.0003, so the speed of light in air is about slower than c.

+In the context of relativity, luminal speed may be used.
+In some cases, objects or waves may appear to travel faster than light, also called superluminal speed.
+Simplistic calculations of the speed of distant galaxies due to the expansion of the universe appear to exceed the speed of light, but only local velocity can be defined uniquely.

 Ole Rømer first demonstrated that light does not travel instantaneously by studying the apparent motion of Jupiter's moon Io.
 In an 1865 paper, James Clerk Maxwell proposed that light was an electromagnetic wave and, therefore, travelled at speed c.
 Albert Einstein postulated that the speed of light c with respect to any inertial frame of reference is a constant and is independent of the motion of the light source.
 He explored the consequences of that postulate by deriving the theory of relativity, and so showed that the parameter c had relevance outside of the context of light and electromagnetism.

-Massless particles and field perturbations, such as gravitational waves, also travel at speed c in vacuum.
-Such particles and waves travel at c regardless of the motion of the source or the inertial reference frame of the observer.
-Particles with nonzero rest mass can be accelerated to approach c but can never reach it, regardless of the frame of reference in which their speed is measured.
 In the theory of relativity, c interrelates space and time and appears in the famous mass–energy equivalence, E = mc.

-In some cases, objects or waves may appear to travel faster than light.
-The expansion of the universe is understood to exceed the speed of light beyond a certain boundary.

-The speed at which light propagates through transparent materials, such as glass or air, is less than c; similarly, the speed of electromagnetic waves around wire cables (the speed of electricity) is slower than c.
-The ratio between c and the speed v at which light travels in a material is called the refractive index n of the material (n = c/v).
-For example, for visible light, the refractive index of glass is typically around 1.5, meaning that light in glass travels at c/1.5 ≈ 200000 km/s; the refractive index of air for visible light is about 1.0003, so the speed of light in air is about slower than c.